The Growing Social Wellness Landscape

 Because social wellness is my area of expertise, I’ve been getting asked about innovation in this space a lot recently.
 So I mapped out the landscape, identifying 80+ organizations (update: now 160+!) whose primary mission is to reduce loneliness, build community, and/or facilitate connection.

 If you’d like to view or add to the list, click here to get access.

-And if you’re interested in social wellness more generally, check out my articles in Scientific American and Psychology Today or connect with me on Twitter, LinkedIn, and Instagram.
-I write, talk, and work on this topic a lot and have some exciting projects up my sleeve ;)
+And if you’re interested in social wellness more generally, check out my articles, sign up for my newsletter, and connect with me on Twitter, LinkedIn, and Instagram.
+I write, talk, and work on this topic a lot and am always open to collaborations and partnerships.